Horizon Nuclear Power: Hitachi ownership

 Hitachi intended to build two to three 1,350 MWe Advanced Boiling Water Reactors (ABWR) on each site, but first required a Generic Design Assessment (GDA) for the ABWR by the Office for Nuclear Regulation.
-The assessment began in April 2013, with an agreement that the costs of assessment would be covered by Hitachi-GE.
+The assessment began in April 2013, with an agreement that the costs of the assessment would be covered by Hitachi-GE.
 In August 2014, the proposed reactor type reached the third stage, out of four, in the GDA process.

 In 2013, Horizon planned initial site work at Wylfa to begin in 2015, with building work starting in 2018 and generation starting in the mid-2020s.
-However later Horizon delayed the start of site work until after the GDA is completed.
+However, later Horizon delayed the start of site work until after the GDA is completed.

 In January 2016, Hitachi announced a new UK company, Hitachi Nuclear Energy Europe, to lead a proposed joint venture with Bechtel and JGC Corporation, to cover the engineering, procurement and construction of Horizon's nuclear plants in the UK.
 Horizon Nuclear Power would continue to work on obtaining regulatory consents and making commercial arrangements.

 However, later in the month Hiroaki Nakanishi, chairman and chief executive of Hitachi, expressed serious concerns to the Foreign Secretary Philip Hammond over financing the scheme, following EDF's difficulty in financing Hinkley Point C. Hitachi negotiated with the Department of Energy and Climate Change (DECC) on electricity price guarantees, called Contracts for Difference (CfD).
 The first project at Wylfa would be financed externally, with Hitachi only taking a minority stake.

 In May 2016, Duncan Hawthorne, previously CEO of Bruce Power in Canada, was appointed CEO of Horizon.
 In February 2017 Horizon contracted U.S. Exelon to provide expert staff to assist in developing Horizon's nuclear operating model.

-The ABWR GDA process completed successfully in December 2017.
+The ABWR GDA process was completed successfully in December 2017.

 As of 2017, Horizon planned to build two ABWRs at each site, subject to finance and contract agreement.
 Horizon believed that the consensus of government and industry was that the Contract for Difference financing model used for Hinkley Point C nuclear power station, involving fully private sector financing, would not be used for subsequent nuclear plants, and discussions were held with government about alternative financing models.
 Hawthorne, Horizon CEO, stated "We are an insurance policy for a long-term stable supply and there is a price for that certainty".

 In December 2018, Hitachi's chairman stated they were struggling to find investors for the Wylfa plant.
-Later TV Asahi in Japan reported that the Wylfa scheme may be scrapped, resulting in an increase in the value of Hitachi’s shares.
+Later TV Asahi in Japan reported that the Wylfa scheme may be scrapped, resulting in an increase in the value of Hitachi's shares.